When should I turn in my Request for Certification Form?

 What classes can be certified to the VA?

 The only classes that can be certified to the VA are classes that fall within your degree plan.
 If you are not registered in all degree applicable classes, your benefits from the VA may be affected.
-For example, if you an undergraduate student registered for 15 hours during the fall semester but 5 hours do not fall within your degree plan, you will be certified for 10 hours and considered less than full time with the VA.
+For example, if you are an undergraduate student registered for 15 hours during the fall semester but 5 hours do not fall within your degree plan, you will be certified for 10 hours and considered less than full time with the VA.
 You will receive benefits for only the 10 hours that are degree applicable.
 Some students run out of degree applicable classes during their last semester before graduation.
 Sometimes these students will take classes that are not degree applicable to remain a full time student.
 If you wish to be certified during your last semester before graduation and you have enough entitlement left, classes that keep you a full time student but fall outside of your degree plan can be certified to the VA.
 This is called Rounding Out.